 Jake Teeny: 6:00

 Yeah, you know, I think with businesses and companies, one of the reasons it’s most effective is because people don’t trust traditional advertising.
-They think that businesses are going to put their best face forward, even if it’s a lie.
+They think that businesses air going to put their best face forward, even if it’s a lie on.
 And so if you get feedback from another customer, it’s a little bit more trustworthy and reliable.
-And that’s why it’s typically been shown to be so impactful.
-When it comes to politics, I imagine that there is similar distrust in regard to the source of the message when it’s coming from, like the politician’s camp, but maybe not to the same extent that consumers expect it with businesses.
+And that’s why it’s typically have been shown to be so impactful when it comes to politics.
+I imagine that there is similar distrust in regard to the source of the message when it’s coming from, like the politicians camp, but maybe not to the same extent that consumers expected with businesses.

 Andy Luttrell: 6:39

 But even so, I guess this just does circle back to the fake reviews.
-I mean, this is a case where it’s not more trustworthy to go off what seems like word of mouth.
-So is there—maybe you don’t know what the data are—but are there shifts in people’s trust in word of mouth given, given new means of communicating?
+I, uh I mean, this is a case where it’s not more trustworthy to go off what seems like word of mouth.
+So is there I’m Maybe you don’t know what the data are, but are their shifts in people’s trust in word of mouth given, given new means of communicating?